← Back to Blog

 Setting Up Automated Pricing

-The baseline rate should reflect average demand and act as the starting point for automatic adjustments.
-Your floor rate should cover costs and include a reasonable profit margin, while your ceiling rate should remain attractive to guests, even during peak demand.
+To maximize dynamic pricing effectiveness, set baseline, floor, and ceiling rates.
+Your baseline rate reflects average demand and serves as the starting point for adjustments.
+Your floor rate covers costs and includes a reasonable profit margin.
+Your ceiling rate remains attractive to guests even during peak demand.

 Getting Reviews Fast